AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-06-20-Delaunay-Triangulation-and-Voronoi-Diagrams.md

 	</div>
 </div>
 <p></p>

-Delaunay triangulations were coined after <a href='https://en.wikipedia.org/wiki/Boris_Delaunay'>Boris Delaunay</a> for his research on this topic in 1934, and we'll talk a little bit more about him in one of the following sections, as well as <a href='https://en.wikipedia.org/wiki/Georgy_Voronoy'>Georgy Voronoy</a>, both of which actually knew each other.

 For now, you just need to know that for our purposes a triangulation simply means the subdivision and/or partitioning of a geometric shape into smaller triangles.
 Delaunay triangulations additionally  also have many geometric properties that are useful for a plethora of applications across various fields, and can in many ways be used to derive a dual Voronoi diagram, and vice versa!
 Let's first have a look at some creative things that have been created with these two space partioning algorithms.